For urgent consular assistance call

 If you're bitten or scratched by an animal, get medical help straight away.

-Private hospital facilities in major urban centres are reasonable.
+Public and private hospital facilities in major urban centres are of reasonable quality.
 But public hospitals in the rest of the country usually have limited facilities.

 Treatment at private clinics and hospitals is expensive.

-Usually you'll have to pay or confirm insurance details before treatment.
-This is the case even for emergency care.
+Usually, you'll have to pay or confirm insurance details before treatment.
+This could be the case even for emergency care.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.